Just-A-Visitor/Algorithmic-Pseudocode/Interview Preparation/Coding Questions/ReadMe.md

 # Phase 2 Tips
 * Practice writing code on paper.
 * Your first submission should be your last submission.
+* Identify any edge cases that might fail your algorithm.
 * Your first implementation on IDE should avoid compilation errors.
 * Devote minimum 1 hour to each question.
 * Start coding on IDE only after you have a batch of 10 pseudocodes.